 Prenuptial agreements are becoming a more popular option for couples around the world—though they’re not always for everyone.
-As reported by Seven Sharp, Prince Harry and Meghan Markle have opted not to sign one.

 Because though prenuptial agreements sometimes have a bit of a stigma, they’re actually a really straightforward and commonsense move, and something that’s worth discussing early on.
 It’s one of those times where it’s good to make sure you’re on the same page.

 How prenups work: a quick recap

 In New Zealand, when a relationship ends (either through separation or death), all relationship property is generally divided equally.
 You can read up on more of this on our Relationship Property page.

 But a prenuptial agreement allows you to create your own arrangements about what should happen to your relationship property should the relationship end in separation.
 You and your partner can decide:

 - what property is relationship property, and what is separate property